wp-plugins/mycred-recalculate-points/readme.txt

 You can select the number of users to be executed at once.

 This plugin will recalculate the following points :
 *  Registration
 *  Publishing Post
 *  Publishing Page
 *  Approved Comment
 *  Uploading Photo
 *  Uploading Video
 *  Uploading Music

 == Installation ==
-Install \"myCRED Points Recalculate\" either via the WordPress.org plugin directory, or by uploading the files to your server.
+Install "myCRED Points Recalculate" either via the WordPress.org plugin directory, or by uploading the files to your server.

-Activate \"myCRED Points Recalculate\" in the \"Plugins\" admin panel using the \"Activate\" link.
-If you\'re using WordPress Multisite, you can choose to activate \"myCRED Points Recalculate\" network wide for full integration with all of your site.
+Activate "myCRED Points Recalculate" in the "Plugins" admin panel using the "Activate" link.
+If you're using WordPress Multisite, you can choose to activate "myCRED Points Recalculate" network wide for full integration with all of your site.

 == Screenshots ==